-The prizegiving will take place in the Nevis Centre in Fort William (same venue as the race finish) at 12 noon on Sunday 19 June.
+The prizegiving will take place in the Nevis Centre in Fort William (same venue as the race finish) at 12 noon on Sunday 22 June.
 Please try and attend - it is a great occasion where every finisher is presented with his or her hard earned goblet, and helps continue the great 'family' feel of the event.
 It is expected to last about an hour and a half.
-The Nevis Centre will serve breakfast from 10am.
 If you are unable to attend, please let a marshal at the finish know and we will arrange for you to take your goblet away with you.
 For those staying in Fort William, there will be the chance to meet up for drinks and some food on the Sunday evening.
 This is an informal gathering and all are welcome - it will take place from 7pm in The Great Glen, 104 High Street, Fort William.